 How Does CLA Help With Weight Loss?

-CLA was first discovered in 1988 by researchers studying its effects on human health.
-They found that CLA provided many different benefits, namely in the area of weight management.
+Conjugated linoleic acid was first discovered in 1988 by researchers studying its effects on human health.
+They found that it provided many different benefits, namely in the area of weight management.

 Meat from grass-fed animals is lower in fat than yields from grain-fed animals, which means that it is also lower in calories.
 It is estimated that an average person could cut calories by up to 17,000 a year (equal to about 6 pounds) just by switching from grain-fed to grass-fed animals.1